tytydraco/yessleep/out/A_year_ago_my_best_friend_April_Fooled_our_whole_school_Were_still_in_quarantine_and_the_update_has_hit_100.md

 I gave up on his restraints, searching for something to cut the velcro straps.
 “Hangman?”

 “Yeah!”
 Connor’s head tipped back and he giggled.
 I followed his gaze and glimpsed a shadow hanging over the two of us.
 No, not a shadow.
-It was a body
+It was a body.

 "Get it?"
 Connor giggled.
 "Hang...man!"